DLXPlugins/alerts-dlx/readme.txt

 = Can I use my own icons? =

 Yes.
-The icon picker used allows you to enter an SVG.
+The icon picker allows you to enter an SVG.
+For the shortcode, you must supply your own SVG.

 == Screenshots ==